FHA Minimum Property Standards Checklist: What You Should Know

-What Are The FHA Minimum Property Requirements?
+What Are The FHA Minimum Property Standard Requirements?

 The FHA’s minimum property standards cover three requirements:

-• Safety: The house should provide a safe and healthy environment.
+- Safety: The house should provide a safe and healthy environment.

-• Security: The property should offer its occupants protection.
+- Security: The property should offer its occupants protection.

-• Soundness: The home shouldn’t have any structural defects.
+- Soundness: The home shouldn’t have any structural defects.

-From a lender’s perspective, it’s important to realize that the collateral for mortgage loans comes from the value of real estate.
-The property that’s being condemned because the roof is about to cave in or because the house sits on an unstable foundation is severely damaged from a value perspective.
+From a lender’s perspective, it’s important to realize the collateral for mortgage loans comes from the value of real estate.
+The property that’s being condemned because its roof is about to cave in or because the house sits on an unstable foundation is severely damaged from a value perspective.
 It can be a total loss at worst.
 At best, a buyer wouldn’t be able to move in right away.

 Although the focus of this article is FHA minimum property standards, it’s important to note that there are very similar guidelines for other government-funded mortgages, including VA loans.